Links on Android Authority may earn us a commission. Learn more.

 How to stop Siri from reading out messages

-If you own AirPods or Beats headphones like a lot of iPhone and iPad owners, you may have opted into Siri announcing notifications for apps like Messages and Reminders.
-Here’s how to turn off Siri reading texts and other content if the feature is becoming intrusive — we’ll also cover how to stop Siri from reading texts on your Apple Watch.
+If you own AirPods or Beats headphones like a lot of iPhone and iPad owners, you may have opted into Siri announcing notifications from apps like Messages and Reminders.
+Here’s how to turn off Siri reading texts and other content when the feature becomes intrusive.
+We’ll also cover how to stop Siri from reading texts on your Apple Watch.

 To turn off Siri reading texts on your iPhone or iPad, open the Settings app, and select Notifications.
 Tap Announce Notifications, then flip the toggle that appears.
-You can re-enable it the same way.
+There are more nuanced options if you only want to shut off some announcements.

 JUMP TO KEY SECTIONS